 The topic of isothiocyanates, such as sulforaphane, and thyroid function is a point of contention in the Functional Medicine community.
 It has been suggested that consuming large amounts of isothiocyanates could adversely impact thyroid function.
 However, a randomized clinical trial (albeit small) contradicts this belief, showing that 12 weeks of supplementation with a sulforaphane-rich broccoli sprout beverage had no adverse effects on serum levels of thyroid-stimulating hormone, free thyroxine, thyroglobulin, or thyroid autoimmunity.
 (79) While these results are encouraging, the study was small and short-term, so I still recommend that you optimize your iodine status before consuming significant amounts of sulforaphane, or other isothiocyanates, either from broccoli sprouts or a supplement.

-If you’re experiencing a health issue and you need extra support, Adapt180 Health™ can help.
+If you’re experiencing a health issue and you need extra support, our practitioners at the California Center for Functional Medicine can help.
 Our team can come up with a plan to specifically help you—tailored to your specific health history, diet, and lifestyle.
-Find out more about what Adapt180 Health™ can offer.
+Find out more about what CCFM can offer.

 Food Preparation Methods Impact the Phytochemical Content of Foods